Patients who underwent weight-loss surgeries at lower risk of severe COVID complications, study shows - NewsBreak

 “He looked at me and he said, ‘I hate to tell you this, but you’re never going to lose any weight with the amount of insulin you’re on,'” said Zehe.

-Zehe, a mother of three, underwent gastric bypass surgery in October of 2011, motivated to lose the weight by her grandson.New COVID-19 cases in US soar to highest levels on record
+Zehe, a mother of three, underwent gastric bypass surgery in October of 2011, motivated to lose the weight by her grandson.Nancy Worley, former head of the Alabama Democratic Party, dead at 70

 “He was probably about a year and a half or so, and I said, ‘You know what?
 I want to be here to see him grow up,'” she said.